hopsoft/goldmine/README.md

 Goldmine allows you to combine the power of pivots, rollups, tabular data, & csv to construct deep insights into your data with minimal effort.

-One of our common use cases is to query a database using ActiveRecord, chain several pivots, chain several rollups, & then output JSON, CSV, & data visualizations.
+A common use case is to query a database using ActiveRecord, then chain several pivots & rollups, & output JSON, CSV, & data visualizations.